DC residents discuss the information gap caused by inconsistent and discriminatory marijuana policy

 Perloff admonished MPD’s poor compliance in providing requested data.
-It took the ACLU one year to receive arrest data in response to a FOIA request.
+It took the ACLU one year to receive arrest data in response to a Freedom of Information Act request.
 To get data on the race of people stopped by MPD — which is required by law to be recorded — the ACLU would have to examine 31,000 body worn camera videos at an estimated cost of $3 million, according to Perloff.

 Beyond issues with data transparency, there is also an information gap due to the inconsistency between federal and state policies, according to Tanya Duckett, the chief development officer for the cannabis consulting firm Caniventures.

 “Whenever you’ve got to ask a question, there’s room for a lawyer to run all over you,” Duckett said.

 Even when the law is clear, the consequences of using marijuana legally aren’t always understood.

 The legalization of marijuana in D.C. has created a new obstacle for people who have been incarcerated, according to Ashley McSwain, the executive director of Community Family Life Services.
 McSwain works specifically with “women on the path to self-sufficiency.”